BigDataBoutique/presto-cloud-deploy/terraform-aws/README.md

 ## Create the AMIs with Packer

 Go to the packer folder and see the README there.
-Once you have the AMI ID, return here and continue with the next steps.
+Once you have the generated an AMI for the presto instance and the prestoclient instance, return here and continue with the next steps.

 ## Create key-pair